St. John Fisher University: Athletics

 The St. John Fisher athletic teams are called the Cardinals.
 The university is a founding member of the Empire 8 Athletic Association (a.k.a.
 Empire 8) and competes with other full member schools.
 It competes at the NCAA Division III ranks, and is also a member of the Eastern College Athletic Conference (ECAC), the Liberty League for women's rowing, and the United Volleyball Conference for men's volleyball.
 Its mascot is the cardinal.

 During the 2014–15 season, St. John Fisher won Empire 8 championships for men's indoor track & field, men's basketball, women's basketball, men's outdoor track & field, men's golf, and women's lacrosse.

 In 2006, Fisher's football team finished the season with a 12–2 record overall and shared the Empire 8 Conference title.
 Fisher received an at-large bid into the NCAA Division III Tournament, in which they defeated Union College, Springfield College, and Rowan University to reach the national semifinals, which they lost to Mount Union College, the defending national champions, by a score of 26–14.

 In 2007, Fisher's men's basketball team won the Empire 8 Conference title for the 5th consecutive year and the 6th time in seven years.
 In 2006, Fisher advanced to the Elite Eight of the NCAA Men's Division III Basketball Championship Tournament.

 The women's basketball program was led for 34 seasons by Phil Kahler, who posted a career record of 797 wins (the most in Division III history) and 175 losses with a career winning percentage of .821.
 Under Kahler, the women's basketball program reached the NCAA Division III Championship Tournament 14 times and played in the NCAA Women's Division III Basketball Championship game in 1988 and 1990.
 Kahler retired shortly before the start of the 2008–09 basketball season and was replaced on the bench by Marianne O'Connor Ermi, his top assistant coach for 20 seasons.
 The women's basketball team is now led by Melissa Kuberka who was hired as a head coach before the 2017–18 season.

+Women's Flag Football will be added for the Spring 2027 season.